influxdata/docs-v2/content/v2.0/monitor-alert/templates/infrastructure/docker.md

 weight: 202
 ---

 Use the [Docker Monitoring template](https://https://github.com/influxdata/community-templates/tree/master/docker) to monitor your Docker containers.
+First, [apply the template](apply-the-template), and then [view incoming data](view-incoming-data).
 This template uses the [Docker input plugin](/v2.0/reference/telegraf-plugins/#docker) to collect metrics stored in InfluxDB and display these metrics in a dashboard.

 The Docker Monitoring template includes the following: